 This part is all up to you!
 Put your knowledge and information to use and determine the best ways to meet the needs of each type of customer.
 At this step, “message” refers to how you might describe your product for this particular type of person.
 Are you a complete social media service?
 An enterprise customer management tool?
 Then your elevator pitch can go into detail and set a consistent message on how to sell to this customer.

 As mentioned above, marketing personas will vary from company to company, and each place will be unique.
 There will, of course, be similar themes that run throughout all personas.
 It’s when you get into detail that you start to see where the differences crop up.
 There are lots of neat examples online where companies have shared one of their own marketing personas.
 Here are a few shared by Hubspot and Buyer Persona.

 Marketing personas will help you identify with your audience and better solve their problems.
 And when you solve their problems, everyone wins.

 Be sure to include the whole team in coming up with these personas as everyone brings a different perspective and different information to the table.
 Then once you have your personas in place, act on them by using specific messaging with your content and by empathizing with customers as they go through your funnels.

 The results will be a better experience for the customer and a more engaged user for your business.

 What experience do you have with marketing personas?
 Are there elements of your persona template that have been particularly helpful?
 I’d love to hear what’s worked for you in the past or what you’re excited to try for your next persona experiment.

 P.S.
-If you liked this post, you might also like The Marketer’s Guide to Google Analytics and The Science of Emotion in Marketing: How Our Brains Decide What to Share and Whom to Trust.
+If you liked this post, you might also like The 5 Most Meaningful Google Analytics Reports for Social Media Marketers and The Science of Emotion in Marketing: How Our Brains Decide What to Share and Whom to Trust.